 Each person is different with unique characteristics, experiences, processes and needs.
 There is not one form of therapy which is superior to the rest or effective for everyone.
 For this reason, psychological therapy often starts with an assessment which enables us to understand your difficulties holistically and accordingly form a treatment plan which feels right for you.

 My goal is to adapt my clinical knowledge to your therapeutic needs, taking into consideration bio-psycho-social factors, clinical protocols, psychological theories and ethical guidelines.
-My psychological interventions and therapeutic framework are based on the guidelines provided by the British Psychological Society, Health and Care Professions Council and Cyprus Psychologists Association.
+My work is based on the guidelines provided by the British Psychological Society, Health and Care Professions Council and Cyprus Psychologists Association.

 - Increasing your self-awareness